pjotrp/bioruby-table/README.md

     bio-table --diff 0 table1.csv table2.csv

-To find it the other way, switch the file names
+bio-table --diff is different from the standard Unix diff tool.
+The latter shows insertions and deletions. bio-table --diff shows what is in one file, and not in the other (insertions).
+To see deletions, reverse the file order, i.e. switch the file names

     bio-table --diff 0 table1.csv table2.csv